kmradke/cups-minideb-ufrii-dell/README.md

 The CUPS web interface will be available at https://[IP]:631 using the CUPSADMIN/CUPSPASSWORD specified

 ## Inspiration
-Inspired by and based on https://github.com/RagingTiger/docker-cups-airprint
+Inspired by and based on https://github.com/quadportnick/docker-cups-airprint and https://github.com/tjfontaine/airprint-generate
-* All praise should go to the original author
+* All praise should go to the original author(s)
 * All complaints should be sent to me